linkedin/shiv/README.md

 [![License](https://img.shields.io/badge/License-BSD%202--Clause-orange.svg)](https://opensource.org/licenses/BSD-2-Clause)

 # shiv 🔪
-Shiv is a command line utility for building fully self contained Python zipapps as outlined in [PEP 441](http://legacy.python.org/dev/peps/pep-0441/), but with all their dependencies included.
+Shiv is a command line utility for building fully self-contained Python zipapps as outlined in [PEP 441](http://legacy.python.org/dev/peps/pep-0441/), but with all their dependencies included!

-While similar to tools like [pex](https://github.com/pantsbuild/pex), Shiv's primary goal is cli startup speed.
-A command line utility generated with Shiv will usually outperform one that was installed via `pip` thanks to the fact that Shiv completely avoids use of `pkg_resources` and the infamous [Issue 510](https://github.com/pypa/setuptools/issues/510).
+Shiv's primary goal is ease-of-use (Python cli's reduced to a single file that can be easily distributed) and cli startup speed.
+An executable generated with Shiv will usually outperform one that was installed via `pip` thanks to the fact that Shiv completely avoids use of `pkg_resources` and the infamous [Issue 510](https://github.com/pypa/setuptools/issues/510).

 ### how to